Publishing a model creates a hosted tool item that can be run as a custom web tool.

 - Click Save.

 The web tool parameter settings are saved and the Manage web tool parameters window closes.
-You are now ready to publish your model.
+You are now ready to publish the model.

 Publish a model